Pittsburgh Will & Estate Law Attorneys

 - Notify banks, employers, insurance companies, stock brokers, and others of the death, and begin identifying assets and liabilities of the decedent.

 - Advertise the grant of letters by the Register of Wills.

 - Prepare and file inventory of estate with Register of Wills.

 - Prepare and file Pennsylvania inheritance tax return, federal estate tax return, and any other death tax returns needed for property located in other states.

 - Prepare and file decedent's final lifetime income tax returns, federal and state.

 Contact Our Will & Estate Law Attorneys Today!

-The attorneys at Notaro Epstein Family Law Group, P.C. - Divorce and Family Lawyers have nearly 20 years of experience helping clients with their will and estate cases.
+The attorneys at Notaro Epstein Family Law Group, P.C. - Divorce and Family Lawyers have Over 20 Years of experience helping clients with their will and estate cases.
 We handle issues that arise regarding estate law, including wills, intestate estates, powers of attorney, and estate administration.
 We can help you through the process to ensure that your assets are protected, and that your will and estate administration is completed correctly.
 Our team is always available to answer your questions.